DACA program's fate again before judge who ruled it illegal

 Associated Press

-HOUSTON (AP) — A federal judge is set to again consider the fate of a program that prevents the deportation of hundreds of thousands of immigrants brought to the United States as children.
+HOUSTON (AP) — A federal judge in Texas was set to again consider the fate of a program that prevents the deportation of hundreds of thousands of immigrants brought to the United States as children.

 U.S. District Judge Andrew Hanen last year declared the Deferred Action for Childhood Arrivals program illegal.

-Last week, the 5th U.S. Circuit Court of Appeals said he should take another look at DACA following revisions adopted by the Biden administration in August that were created to improve its chances of surviving legal scrutiny.
+Last week, the 5th U.S. Circuit Court of Appeals in New Orleans said he should take another look at DACA following revisions adopted by the Biden administration in August that were created to improve its chances of surviving legal scrutiny.

 Hanen has scheduled a hearing Friday to meet with attorneys and discuss the next steps in the decade-long legal fight.